 Clubs can build a strong culture of respect, fairness and inclusivity where there is no room for abuse and violence.

-Club people + Insight and Knowledge + Right Actions
+Club people + Insights and Knowledge + Right Actions = Success

 Club Respect suggests you put all of the club’s communications practices, words and deeds, under the spotlight.

 Every club has a set of values listed around the club or on its website.
 Unfortunately, there is a great discrepancy between clubs as to how they act their values.